 There are a handful of theories associated with the town’s beginnings.
 One idea involves runaway slaves building a place to live in secrecy.
 A second theory is the town was built to house and quarantine victims of a plague.

 The Hanton, Paines, and Shippees families fought in King Phillip’s War from 1675-1678 in southern New England, exchanging land as their payment.
-It is likely the residents of Hanton City worked as farmers, shoemakers, and quarry workers.
-Once the quarries closed and factories produced more shoes than handmade, the town’s income source started to dry out, forcing occupants to relocate.
+The residents of Hanton City likely worked as farmers, shoemakers, and quarry workers.
+Once the quarries closed and factories produced more shoes than handmade ones, the town’s income source started to dry out, forcing occupants to relocate.

-There have been rumors of the land where possible DOW Chemical Co owners are developing Hanton City.
-Before going on an adventure, it would be beneficial to everyone involved to do a little research to ensure explorers’ safety and avoid any potential no trespassing orders if the land is currently owned and planned for development.
+There have been rumors of the land where possible DOW Chemical Co-owners are developing Hanton City.
+Before going on an adventure, it would be beneficial to everyone involved to do a little research to ensure explorers’ safety and avoid any potential no-trespassing orders if the land is currently owned and planned for development.

 Napatree Point, RI Ghost Community

 Napatree Point is not a ghost town but rather a beach community destroyed by a hurricane in 1938.
 Napatree was an extension of Watch Hill, where many houses and barracks were once built.
-When the hurricane hit the point, all the buildings were washed into Watch Hill Harbor, also known as the Kitchen, due to the water and nearby dunes’ findings.
+When the storm hit the point, all the buildings were washed into Watch Hill Harbor, also known as the Kitchen, due to the water and nearby dunes’ findings.

 History of Rhode Island

-Roger Williams had been banished from the Massachusetts colony for his views on religious freedom, tolerance, and separation of the church and state, which were considered radical at the time.
+Roger Williams had been banished from the Massachusetts colony for his views on religious freedom, tolerance, and separation of church and state, which were considered radical at the time.
 William’s ideas eventually inspired the future founders of the United States.

-Rhode Island is known as the Ocean State with over 400 miles of coastline and was a central hub for shipping during colonial times.
+Rhode Island is known as the Ocean State, with over 400 miles of coastline, and was a central hub for shipping during colonial times.
 As the Industrial Revolution came to be, Rhode Island was at the front line for textile mills.

 Haunted and Terrifying Places in Rhode Island

 Even after removing the bell rope, the bell would continue to ring at midnight.
 At one point, the Potters were awoken by a fully operating mill at midnight.
-There were reports from other workers stating the son-in-law to be seen around the mill, which soon after went out of business.
+There were reports from other workers stating the son-in-law would be seen around the mill, which soon after went out of business.
 The mill is in the 1885 Rhode Island census as officially being haunted.

 There are stories of satanic rituals and sacrifices happening on the hotel property.
 It is also known for murders involving high-status figures during the prohibition era.
 While staying in the hotel, guests have mentioned hearing voices and parties from empty rooms.

 Fort Wetherill in Jamestown, RI, is one of the most haunted places in Rhode Island.
-There are reports of a ghost-like dog that go back to the times of the Revolutionary War.
-The dog has been seen glaring at people, disappearing through walls, and at times heard howling, barking, or growling.
+There are reports of a ghost-like dog that go back to the Revolutionary War.
+The dog has been seen glaring at people, disappearing through walls, and sometimes heard howling, barking, or growling.

 The homestead of Nathanael Greene in Coventry, RI, is known to have phantom footsteps, disembodied screams, and doors opening and closing on their own.
 The homestead was the home of General Nathanael Greene, who served during the Revolutionary War.

-The move to Rhode Island took two years as the place was dissembled, moved, and reassembled.
+The move to Rhode Island took two years as the structure was dissembled, moved, and reassembled.
 Seaview Terrace is often said to have multiple ghosts within its residence.
-Footsteps can be heard among other unexplainable noises included voices, banging, and doorknobs being jiggled.
+Footsteps can be heard, among other unexplainable noises, including voices, banging, and jiggling doorknobs.
 Some have seen Mrs. Bradley, Edson Bradley’s wife, playing her organ.

 If you have seen or heard of the movie The Conjuring, you have heard of the Perron house in Burrillville, RI.
 The ghost around the Perron house is believed to be Bathsheba Sherman.
 She wanted to bind her soul to the property by hanging herself in the home after sacrificing her daughter to Satan.

 Other locations worth checking out are; Slater Mill in Pawtucket, built in the 1700s and offers ghost tours throughout the year.
-St. Mary’s Church in West Warwick, Colt State Park in Bristol, City Hall in Warwick, which has been featured on Ghost Hunters, and the Charles Looff Carousel in Crescent Park, Riverside.
+St. Mary’s Church in West Warwick, Colt State Park in Bristol, City Hall in Warwick, featured on Ghost Hunters, and the Charles Looff Carousel in Crescent Park, Riverside.

 Nearby New England Ghost Towns

-Given Rhode Island’s small size, finding other ghost towns in nearby states is not a difficult challenge.
+Given Rhode Island’s small size, finding other ghost towns in nearby states is not difficult.
 Dogtown, located in Cape Ann, Massachusetts, was established in the 1600s and consisted of roughly 100 families at one time.
 The Revolutionary War and the War of 1812 were not kind to this town, and it eventually became a place for pirates, witches, and feral pets, which earned it the name Dogtown.

-Glastenbury, Vermont, is a small area tucked away in the Glastenbury Mountain.
+Glastenbury, Vermont, is a small area tucked away in Glastenbury Mountain.
 Residents in this town did not stay long.
 Glastenbury saw success as a logging town after the Civil War, but once the trees had been cut down, the residents again moved on.
-The town and area around Glastenbury are known for hikers mysteriously disappearing, bigfoot sightings, and the best hike in the state up the Glastenbury Fire Tower.
+The city and area around Glastenbury are known for hikers mysteriously disappearing, bigfoot sightings, and the best hike in the state up the Glastenbury Fire Tower.

-Founded in the 1700s by proclaimed Methodist John Gay due to a religious feud, the residents believed that drinking alcohol was their way to get closer to God.
-After numerous unsolved murders and multiple fires at mills, the city’s inhabitants relocated, resulting in an abandoned town.
+Founded in the 1700s by proclaimed Methodist John Gay due to a religious feud, the residents believed drinking alcohol was their way to get closer to God.
+After numerous unsolved murders and fires at mills, the city’s inhabitants relocated, resulting in an abandoned town.